programinglive/hris/README.md

-# HRIS By Programing Live Community
+# HRIS By ProgramingLive Community

 Welcome to our community-driven Human Resource Information System (HRIS) project.
 This open-source project is initiated and actively maintained by the Programing Live Community.